Decius: Persecution of Christians

-In January 250, Decius is said to have issued one of the most remarkable Roman imperial edicts.
-From the numerous surviving texts from Egypt, recording the act of sacrifice, it appears that the edict itself was fairly clear:
+In late 249, Decius issued an imperial edict on sacrifices:

 According to D. S. Potter, Decius did not try to impose the superiority of the Roman pantheon over any other gods.
 It is very probable that the edict was an attempt to legitimize his position and to respond to a general unease provoked by the passing of the Roman millennium.
 While Decius himself may have intended the edict as a way to reaffirm his conservative vision of the Pax Romana and to reassure Rome's citizens that the empire was still secure, it nevertheless sparked a "terrible crisis of authority as various Christian bishops and their flocks reacted to it in different ways."
 Measures were first taken demanding that the bishops and officers of the church make a sacrifice for the emperor.
 The sacrifice was "on behalf of" (Latin pro) the emperor, not to the emperor, since a living emperor was not considered divine.
 Certificates were issued to those who satisfied the commissioners during the persecution of Christians under Decius.
 Forty-six such certificates have been published, all dating from 250, four of them from Oxyrhynchus.
 Anyone, including Christian followers, who refused to offer a sacrifice for the emperor and the Empire's well-being by a specified date risked torture and execution.
 A number of prominent Christians did, in fact, refuse to make a sacrifice and were killed in the process, including Pope Fabian himself in 250, and "anti-Christian feeling[s] led to killings at Carthage and Alexandria."
 However, towards the end of the second year of Decius' reign, "the ferocity of the [anti-Christian] persecution had eased off, and the earlier tradition of tolerance had begun to reassert itself."
-Despite no indication in the surviving texts that the edict targeted any particular group, Christians bore the brunt of the persecution and never forgot the reign of Decius; whom they remembered as "that fierce tyrant".
-In June 251 Decius died alongside his co-emperor Herennius Etruscus in the Battle Abrittus against the Goths; their successors Trebonianus Gallus and Hostilian rescinded Decius's decree, ending the persecution after approximately eighteen months.
+Christians bore the brunt of the persecution and never forgot the reign of Decius, whom they remembered as "that fierce tyrant".
+In June 251 Decius died alongside his co-emperor Herennius Etruscus in the Battle Abrittus against the Goths; their successors Trebonianus Gallus and Hostilian rescinded Decius' decree, ending the persecution after approximately eighteen months.

 At this time, there was a second outbreak of the Antonine Plague, which at its height from 251 to 266, took the lives of 5,000 daily in Rome.
 This outbreak is referred to as the "Plague of Cyprian" (Cyprian was the bishop of Carthage, where both the plague and the persecution of Christians were especially severe).
 Cyprian's biographer Pontius gave a vivid picture of the demoralizing effects of the plague and Cyprian moralized the event in his essay De mortalitate.
 In Carthage, the "Decian persecution", unleashed at the onset of the plague, sought out Christian scapegoats.
 Decius' edicts were renewed under Valerian in 253 and repealed under his son, Gallienus, in 260–261.